py-why/EconML/doc/spec/estimation/forest.rst

 Algorithmically, the nuisance estimation part of the method is implemented in a flexible manner, not restricted to :math:`\ell_1` regularization, as follows: the user can define any class that supports fit and predict.
 The fit function needs to also support sample weights, passed as a third argument.
-If it does not, then we provided a weighted model wrapper :py:class:`~econml.ortho_forest.WeightedModelWrapper` that can wrap any class that supports fit and predict and enables sample weight functionality.
+If it does not, then we provided a weighted model wrapper :class:`.WeightedModelWrapper` that can wrap any class that supports fit and predict and enables sample weight functionality.
 This is done either by re-sampling the data based on the weights and then calling fit and predict, or, in the case of square losses of linear function classes, by re-scaling the features and labels appropriately based on the weights: